cosmos72/schemesh/README.md

 * extend (sh-cmd* "ENV_VAR" '= "VALUE") to set environment variables in *parent* job
 * modify builtin "cd" to change current directory of *parent* job
 * modify builtin "pwd" to print current directory of *current* job
-* implement shell keyword "unsafe", for creating (sh-cmd*) commands whose first argument - the program name - is not a string but a closure, as for example the output of a subshell, a wildcard etc.
+* implement shell builtin "unsafe", for creating (sh-cmd*) commands whose first argument - the program name - is not a string but a closure, as for example the output of a subshell, a wildcard etc.
 * extend builtin "alias", without arguments now lists existing aliases
 * mark and hide temporary redirections created by (sh-pipe) and (sh-pipe*)